 Our income tax provision primarily includes tax on our earnings generally at the Chinese statutory tax rate of 25% with certain Chinese subsidiaries qualified at preferential tax rates, withholding tax on planned or actual repatriation of earnings outside of China, Hong Kong profits tax, and U.S. corporate income tax, if any.
-Our effective tax rate was 26.9% and 30.1% in 2023 and 2022, respectively.
-The lower effective tax rate in 2023 compared with that in 2022 was primarily due to a reduction in valuation allowance for improved performance at certain subsidiaries, an increase in benefits from preferential tax treatment at qualified subsidiaries and the impact of higher pre-tax income.
+Our effective tax rate was 26.7% and 26.9% in 2024 and 2023, respectively.
+The lower effective tax rate in 2024 compared with that in 2023 was primarily due to the impact from fair value change of our investment in Meituan.